lexatrash23/Nf-vfa-pn-092025/README.md

 ___
 ## Pipeline development and Contact information

-This Nextflow pipeline was developed by [the Holford Lab](https://holfordlab.com/) by [Praveena Naidu](https://github.com/lexatrash23).
-The code for this Nextflow pipeline has been reviewed by [Add Name/hyperlinks of individuals or bioinformatics teams that have reviewed this code].
+This Nextflow pipeline was developed by [the Holford Lab](https://holfordlab.com/) by [Praveena Naidu](https://github.com/lexatrash23) and edited/reviewed by [Add Name/hyperlinks of individuals or bioinformatics teams that have reviewed this code].
 The Holford Lab can be contacted at holfordlab@gmail.com.
 ___

-## More details about outputs
-####
-Document with more detailed information on input/output/scripts can be found [here](https://github.com/lexatrash23)